muszbek/droplet/spec.md

 - everything clustered (postfix + haproxy not so much for load, just redundancy)

 ## data type
-- seller users
--- access rights: admin (me), owner (manage subscription and publishers), publisher -- publishers always belong to an owner
+- seller users - primary key email (multiple login modes that don't know about each other) -- access rights: admin (me), owner (manage subscription and publishers), publisher -- publishers always belong to an owner
 -- publishers will be implemented later
-- stores
+- stores - primary key integer uid
 -- many store can belongs to one owner
 -- publishers need to access store reference (via owner reference)